vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-nsxt-airgap.md

   - A vSphere account with permissions as described in [Required Permissions for the vSphere Account](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.3/tkg-deploy-mc/mgmt-reqs-prep-vsphere.html#vsphere-permissions).
   - Download and import NSX Advanced Load Balancer 22.1.3 OVA to Content Library.
   - Download the following OVA files from [VMware Customer Connect](https://customerconnect.vmware.com/downloads/info/slug/infrastructure_operations_management/vmware_tanzu_kubernetes_grid/2_x) and import to vCenter.
 Convert the imported VMs to templates."
-    - Photon v3 Kubernetes v1.24.9 OVA and/or
+    - Photon v3 Kubernetes v1.26.5 OVA and/or
-    - Ubuntu 2004 Kubernetes v1.24.9 OVA
+    - Ubuntu 2004 Kubernetes v1.26.5 OVA

 > **Note** You can also download supported older versions of Kubernetes from [VMware Customer Connect](https://customerconnect.vmware.com/en/downloads/details?downloadGroup=TKG-160&productId=988&rPId=93384) and import them to deploy workload clusters on the intended Kubernetes versions.<p>
-> **Note** In Tanzu Kubernetes Grid nodes, it is recommended to not use hostnames with ".local" domain suffix.
+> **Note** In Tanzu Kubernetes Grid nodes, it is recommended not to use hostnames with ".local" domain suffix.
 For more information, see [KB article](https://kb.vmware.com/s/article/83623).

 ### <a id=resource-pools-and-vm-folders> </a> Resource Pools and VM Folders